bakuz/PowerShellScripts/README.md

 None.

 #### Description
-This script is used for remove all files in a folder and its subfolders given a file extention.
+This script is used for remove all files in the specified folder and its subfolders given a file extension.

 #### Parameters
 - folder